INSP (TV network): Original programming

 Old Henry is a series of interstitials on INSP that starred Ralph Waite (The Waltons) and Rachel Hendrix (October Baby).
 The drama initially aired in October 2013 as a series of six interstitials, with a 30-minute version produced to incorporate the entire series along with never-before-seen footage and exclusive interviews.

 In early 2014, INSP moved forward in their commitment to original content, creating the position of Vice President of Original Programming.

 In 2015, INSP co-produced, with Susie Films, an original American reality television series entitled Handcrafted America.
 Handcrafted America originally aired exclusively on INSP.
 After its linear run, the series was licensed by Amazon Prime.
 In Handcrafted America, host Jill Wagner travels the country to seek out talented artisans who continue to make products the traditional way—with their own two hands.
 Throughout each program, artisans are given the opportunity to reveal the history and cultural heritage that inspire and influence the design of their handcrafted products.

 In 2016, INSP co-produced, with RIVR Media, an original American reality television series entitled State Plate.
 State Plate originally aired exclusively on INSP.
 It is now available on streaming services.
 The series stars former American Idol winner Taylor Hicks, who travels the country tasting each state's most symbolic and popular foods, from appetizers and main courses to sides and desserts.
 Maureen McCormick also served as a guest host on the show.

 During the same year, INSP piloted a reality series, The Cowboy Way.
 The show ran until 2020 for a total of seven seasons.

 Facilities and studio

 INSP originally was headquartered in studios and offices in Charlotte, North Carolina.
-The broadcast facility remains in Charlotte, while the network's offices have been relocated to a newly constructed campus known as CrossRidge (formerly named the City of Light) in Indian Land, South Carolina, with an eventually consolidation of all operations at CrossRidge to come.
+The broadcast facility remains in Charlotte, while the network's offices have been relocated to a newly constructed campus known as CrossRidge (formerly named the City of Light) in Indian Land, South Carolina, with an eventual consolidation of all operations at CrossRidge to come.

-Television stations
+Former television stations

+Imagicomm Communications, a shell company controlled by INSP, purchased eighteen stations in twelve markets from Cox Media Group on March 30, 2022, for $488 million; this was to help Cox Media comply with regulatory requirements related to a proposed merger between Tegna and Standard Media, which Cox was assisting in side transactions.
+The sale was completed on August 1.

+On January 15, 2025, Imagicomm announced it would put its stations up for sale.
+The chain was dismantled by three separate deals: Marquee Broadcasting purchased four stations, Rincon Broadcasting Group purchased seven stations and Deltavision Media purchased the remaining seven stations, resulting in Imagicomm exiting the broadcasting business by default.